-- Log in online at https://web.lumiagm.com/420003534. - Click "Login" and then enter your control number (see below) and Password "gibson2024" (note the password is case sensitive). - In order to find the control number to access the Meeting: - registered shareholders: the control number located on the Instrument of Proxy (defined herein) or in the email notification you received is your control number; - o proxyholders: duly appointed proxyholders, including Beneficial Shareholders that have appointed themselves as proxyholder, will need to submit their information by sending an email to appointee@odysseytrust.com and will then receive a control number from Odyssey by email after the proxy voting deadline has passed.
+- Log in online at https://meetings.lumiconnect.com/400-948-382-433. - Click "Login" and then enter your control number (see below) and Password "gibson2025" (note the password is case sensitive). - In order to find the control number to access the Meeting: - o registered shareholders: the control number located on the Instrument of Proxy (defined herein) or in the email notification you received is your control number; - o proxyholders: duly appointed proxyholders, including Beneficial Shareholders that have appointed themselves as proxyholder, will need to submit their information by sending an email to appointee@odysseytrust.com and will then receive a control number from Odyssey by email after the proxy voting deadline has passed.
 See "Appointment of Proxyholders and Voting by Proxy" and "Advice to Beneficial Shareholders" for complete instructions.